 Deny orders in .htaccess

 There are sections of code that can be added to your .htaccess file which will allow you to prevent access to different parts of your website based on certain parameters.
-Many security plugins make use of this so before you begin to look into this part of things it is highly recommended that any security plugins you are using be tested and ruled out as the culprit first.
-Once you've done that and are still having issues then it is recommended to disable the security plugin while you review the .htaccess file for these Deny orders.
-You can follow the following instructions for attempting to clear out these rules:
+Many security plugins make use of this so before you begin to look into this part of things, it is highly recommended that any security plugins you are using be tested and ruled out as the culprit first.
+Once you've done that and if you are still having issues, then it is recommended to disable the security plugin while you review the .htaccess file for these Deny orders.
+You can follow the instructions below for attempting to clear out these rules:

 - Access your site via SFTP.